Written by Pradeep

-Frank breech: In this breech the bottom of the baby comes out first followed by her or his flexed legs at the hip and extended at knees.
-This is the most common type of breech and constitutes around 65 to 70 percent of the total breech births
+In this breech, the bottom of the baby comes out first followed by her or his flexed legs at the hip and extended at knees.
+This is the most common type of breech.
+It constitutes around 65 to 70 percent of the total breech births.

-Footling breech: In this type of breech either one or both feet of the baby comes first and the buttocks are placed high up.
+In this type of breech, either one or both feet of the baby comes first and the buttocks are placed high up.
 The condition is common in premature babies

-Kneeling breech: Here the fetus is in kneeling position with either one or both extended legs at the hips and usually flexed at the knees.
-This condition is very rare
+Here the fetus is in a kneeling position with either one or both extended legs at the hips and usually flexed at the knees.
+This condition is very rare.

-Your doctor will be able to inform you about the position of the fetus by the starting of third trimester by palpating the baby from the abdomen.
+Your doctor will be able to inform you about the position of the fetus by the start of the third trimester by palpating the baby from the abdomen.

-At 36 weeks of pregnancy, the position of the baby is not clear by abdominal examination so the doctor clarifies the situation by doing an internal examination and feels the fetal part in your pelvis.
-However a better and most reliable confirmation about the position is done by getting an ultrasound done.
+At 36 weeks of pregnancy, the position of the baby is not clear by abdominal examination so the doctor clarifies the situation by doing an internal examination and feeling the fetal part in your pelvis.
+However, a better and most reliable confirmation about the position is done by getting an ultrasound done.